Aquafina-water-bottle/jp-mining-note/wiki/gen/_Setup.md

 # Updating the Note
-If you wish to update the note, follow the steps in [this page](updating) (TODO, WIP PAGE).
+If you wish to update the note, follow the steps in [this page](updating).

-**Note**: <br>
-This note doesn't auto-update, as it is extremely likely that people will be editing the note type for their own setups.
-Plus, who even likes Windows updates? ;)
+Be assured that this note doesn't auto-update, and the only way to update the note is through user action.

 <br>